Canadian Tire (OTCMKTS:CDNAF) Given New C$240.00 Price Target at TD Securities

-Canadian Tire (OTCMKTS:CDNAF) had its target price upped by TD Securities from C$210.00 to C$240.00 in a research note issued to investors on Friday morning, The Fly reports.
+Canadian Tire (OTCMKTS:CDNAF) had its target price increased by TD Securities from C$210.00 to C$240.00 in a research report sent to investors on Friday morning, The Fly reports.
 They currently have a buy rating on the stock.

-Several other equities analysts have also weighed in on the company.
+Other analysts have also recently issued reports about the stock.
+Desjardins lifted their target price on shares of Canadian Tire from $180.00 to $195.00 and gave the company a buy rating in a research note on Monday, February 22nd.
+CIBC upped their price objective on shares of Canadian Tire from $198.00 to $202.00 and gave the stock an outperform rating in a report on Friday, February 19th.
 Royal Bank of Canada raised their target price on Canadian Tire from $211.00 to $215.00 and gave the company an outperform rating in a report on Monday, April 19th.
 Canaccord Genuity raised their price objective on Canadian Tire from $190.00 to $195.00 and gave the company a hold rating in a research note on Friday, May 7th.
-Desjardins upped their target price on Canadian Tire from $180.00 to $195.00 and gave the stock a buy rating in a research report on Monday, February 22nd.
-CIBC lifted their price target on shares of Canadian Tire from $198.00 to $202.00 and gave the company an outperform rating in a research report on Friday, February 19th.
-Finally, Scotiabank upped their price objective on shares of Canadian Tire from $185.00 to $205.00 and gave the stock an outperform rating in a report on Friday, February 19th.
-Two analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-The stock presently has a consensus rating of Buy and an average price target of $225.63.
+Finally, National Bank Financial reaffirmed an outperform rating on shares of Canadian Tire in a research report on Monday, February 22nd.
+Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+The company currently has a consensus rating of Buy and an average target price of $225.63.

 About Canadian Tire